 If a boot has a high score on the website then it reached a high angle on our MAA test.
 Being able to walk up and down higher angles also means walking on level ground is safer.

-We are constantly testing new boots are are working hard to include boots from around the world.
+We are constantly testing new boots and are working hard to include boots from around the world.
 Check the list often to see if your boot makes the list!
 Or if you want to see a specific boot tested, feel free to send us an email at email@example.com.